GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/script-fu-author-guide.md

 A ScriptFu plugin
-(the PDB procedure that a script defines in its run func) whose last evaluated expression is #f will yield an error of type GimpPDBStatus.
+(the PDB procedure that a script defines in its run func) whose last evaluated expression is #f will yield an error of type LigmaPDBStatus.

 If you don't want a ScriptFu plugin to yield an error, it must not evaluate to #f.